HirokiHamaguchi/Initial_Placement_for_Fruchterman-Reingold_Force_Model_with_Coordinate_Newton_Direction/doc/presentation/manuscript.md

 ## 1

 Thank you for the introduction.
-Then, I'd like to start today's my presentation.
+Then, I'd like to start my presentation.
 The presentation title is Initial Placement for Fruchterman--Reingold Force Model with Coordinate Newton Direction.
 And my supervisor is Professor Akiko Takeda.

 ## 2